Alire

 .

-A built-in option has a pre-defined type that is checked when setting or loading a configuration file.
+A built-in option has a pre-defined type that is checked when setting or loading.
 For instance:

-alr config --global --set user.email "This is not an email address"
+alr settings --global --set user.email "This is not an email address"

 will fail because the value tentatively assigned to user.email